LoginRadius/engineering-portal/GUIDELINES.md

    - **id (required)**: The name of the author, it should be the same as the name in the meta tags of the blog.
    - **bio (optional)**: A short, meaningful intro about you.
-   - **social profiles (optional)**: You need to mention the id of your social profiles; supported social profiles will be GitHub, StackOverflow, LinkedIn, medium, twitter.
+   - **social profiles (optional)**: You need to mention the id of your social profiles; supported social profiles will be GitHub, StackOverflow, LinkedIn, Medium, Twitter.
      Note: For StackOverflow, you need to add your id, which is in **number**, for eg: `https://stackoverflow.com/users/5688477/modi-mohammed` for this URL id will be `5688477`.

    This is an example of the author info